nosdeedson/algafood-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## run the following comand to start this project
+## npm i @angular/flex-layout@12.0.0-beta.35

+## if not the project won't compile

+## install sweetAlert2 with the following command
+## npm install --save sweetalert2